scrapy/scrapy/docs/topics/extensions.rst

 .. class:: scrapy.extensions.memusage.MemoryUsage

+.. note:: psutil_ package is highly recommended, but also required to use this
-.. note:: This extension does not work in Windows.
+          extension in Windows.

 Monitors the memory used by the Scrapy process that runs the spider and: